 UIC offers that experience to every student to enhance opportunities for graduate and professional school and careers in research and academia or professions where research experience is beneficial.

 Programs throughout the university match students with scholars who help them further their research interests and achievements.
 Advising, matching, mentoring and internships are available.

-- The Undergraduate Research Experience serves the UIC community by facilitating the engagement of undergraduates in authentic research experiences and creative inquiries in all areas of scholarship, with an emphasis on involvements mentored by UIC faculty.
+- The Office of Undergraduate Research serves the UIC community by facilitating the engagement of undergraduates in authentic research experiences and creative inquiries in all areas of scholarship, with an emphasis on involvements mentored by UIC faculty.
 The office’s goal is to facilitate and diversify student participation in research and creative inquiry and to support the presentation, publication and dissemination of student work.

 - The Undergraduate Research Experience is a university-wide program that pairs students with faculty who have the same research interests.

 - The Chancellor’s Undergraduate Research Award (CURA) provides supplemental funds to faculty and departments to employ undergraduates as research assistants.